Hoda834/inventory-risk-decision-dashboard/README.md

-#  Volvo Inventory & Sales Dashboard
+#  Inventory Risk Analysis Dashboard

-This interactive dashboard allows you to analyse sales performance, inventory risk levels, and profitability across different Volvo models and categories.
+This interactive dashboard allows you to analyse sales performance, inventory risk levels, and profitability across different categories with sample data from Volvo Truck.

 It is built using **Python**, **Pandas**, and **Streamlit**, and can be used by operations analysts, sales teams, or warehouse planners.